 Michael was appointed as a non-executive Director in May 2015 and subsequently took on the role of Chairman in September 2015.
-Michael is Chief Executive Officer of the investment company Sarossa Plc and a director of ORA Limited, which provides investment capital for early stage technology companies.
-He is also a director of the private investment company Blake Holdings Limited.
-In addition, Michael has been a director of six other AIM quoted companies during the last ten years, including Deepmatter Group Plc, Nanoco Group Plc, Ceres Power Holdings Plc, Tissue Regenix Group Plc and Oxford Pharmascience Group Plc.
+He is also Chief Executive Officer of Sarossa Plc and is non-executive chairman of Hardy Oil & Gas Plc and is a non-executive director of e-therapeutics plc, Blake Holdings Limited and ORA Limited.
+In addition, Michael has been a director of six other AIM quoted companies during the last ten years, including DeepMatter Group Plc, Nanoco Group Plc and Ceres Power Holdings Plc.
 He has a degree in Economics from Leeds University and is a member of the Institute of Chartered Accountants in England and Wales.
-His early career included working as an accountant and manager with PriceWaterhouse in London and the Middle East, followed by finance roles at the Plessey Company Plc, Bridgend Group Plc, Mapeley Limited and Lionhead Studios Limited.
+His early career included working as an accountant and manager with PriceWaterhouse for seven years in London and the Middle East.

-Nicholas Woolard ACIB, MCSI (Non-executive Director)
+Nicholas Woolard ACIB, MCSI (Non-executive director)